CDAC-lab/bus5wb-azure-workshop-2/README.md

 # Azure Data Platform - Real Time Analytics

-This tutorial will give you a hands on introduction to Microsoft Azure in the perspective of a Modern Data Analytics Platform by walking you through a use case for Real Time Analytics.
+This tutorial will give you a hands on introduction to Microsoft Azure from the perspective of a Modern Data Analytics Platform by walking you through a use case for Real Time Analytics.
 The tutorial is adopted from a 2 day workshop provided by Microsoft on their [Modern Data Analytics Platform](https://github.com/fabragaMS/ADPE2E).

 **IMPORTANT**:

-* The reference architecture proposed in this workshop aims to explain just enough of the role of each of the Azure Data Services included in the overall modern data platform architecture.
-This workshop does not replace the need of in-depth training on each Azure service covered.

 * The services covered in this course are only a subset of a much larger family of Azure services.
 Similar outcomes can be achieved by leveraging other services and/or features not covered by this workshop.
 Specific business requirements may also ask for the use of different services or features not included in this workshop.